 - Run the auditing tool "Lynis" (package "lynis") and obtain a hardening score of at least 72.

 - Run "rkhunter" at least every day to detect suspicious changes.

 - Add firewall rules to block IPv6 on all interfaces but local, unless you also deploy an IPv6 equivalent for fail2ban and dshield.
 Due to the large address space of IPv6 and its privacy extension, blocking individual IPs is pointless.
 Any blocking tool worth using must have the capability to block networks.
 Blocking networks may also block innocent users, so it is important that the tool scales the size of the block, from individual IPs to large networks, depending on the number of failures.
 We do not accept IPv6 traffic due to this connundrum; blocking misbehaving IP addresses is too useful a security measure to consider offering service without that capability.
 Tools that offer IPv6 address blocking capabilities all seem to be attempting to block individual IPs or fixed network sizes at this time; we believe that they are not useful.

 - Consider recommendations from the PHP auditor to change php.ini settings.
 It's very easy to install, but some recommendations aren't practical and are incompatible with HUBzero functionality.
 You can get it, and see screenshots, from https://www.idontplaydarts.com/2011/02/hardening-and-securing-php-on-linux/

 External Hardening Tools

 - Run network-based vulnerability scans periodically.
-Note that Debian doesn't increase the version numbers that software uses to identify itself, when applying security patches.
-This makes it difficult to draw any conclusions from a vulnerability scanning engine like Nessus, using default settings.
+Note that Debian doesn't increase the version numbers in banners when applying security patches.
+This makes it very difficult to draw any conclusions from a vulnerability scanning engine like Nessus, using default settings.
 Most results are false positives.
 However, the scan can be useful to detect new open ports and some configuration issues.